fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Ibn Taymiyyah (1263 – 1328) was a Sunni ʿĀlim, muhaddith, judge, philosopher, and sometimes controversial thinker and political figure.
 He is known for his diplomatic involvement with the Ilkhanid ruler Ghazan Khan and for his involvement at the Battle of Marj al-Saffar which ended the Mongol invasions of the Levant.
 A member of the Hanbali school, Ibn Taymiyyah's iconoclastic views that condemned numerous folk practices associated with saint veneration and the visitation of tomb-shrines; made him unpopular with many scholars and rulers of the time, and he was imprisoned several times.

 A polarising figure in his own times and in the centuries that followed, Ibn Taymiyyah has emerged as one of the most influential medieval writers in contemporary Sunni Islam.
 He was also noteworthy for engaging in intense religious polemics that defended Athari school against the followers of rival schools of Kalam (speculative theology); namely Ash'arism and Maturidism.
 This would prompt numerous clerics and state authorities to accuse Ibn Taymiyyah and his disciples of being guilty of "tashbīh" (anthropomorphism); which eventually led to the censoring of his works and subsequent incarceration.
-Nevertheless, Ibn Taymiyya's numerous treatises that advocated "creedal Salafism" (al-salafiyya al-iʿtiqādīyya), based on his particular interpretations of the Qur'an and the Sunnah, constitute the most popular classical reference for later Salafi movements.
+Nevertheless, Ibn Taymiyya's numerous treatises that advocated "creedal Salafism" (al-salafiyya al-iʿtiqādīyya), based on his particular interpretations of the Quran and the Sunnah, constitute the most popular classical reference for later Salafi movements.

 Ibn Taymiyyah had a simple life, most of which he dedicated to learning, writing, and teaching.
 He never married nor did he have a female companion throughout his years.
 Al-Matroudi says that this may be why he was able to engage fully with the political affairs of his time without holding any official position such as that of a judge.
 An offer of an official position was made to him but he never accepted.
 His life was that of a religious scholar and a political activist.
 In his efforts he was persecuted and imprisoned on six occasions with the total time spent inside prison coming to over six years.
 Other sources say that he spent over twelve years in prison.
 His detentions were due to certain elements of his creed and his views on some jurisprudential issues.
 However, according to Yahya Michot, "the real reasons were more trivial".
 Michot gives five reasons as to why Ibn Taymiyyah was imprisoned, they being: not complying with the "doctrines and practices prevalent among powerful religious and Sufi establishments, an overly outspoken personality, the jealousy of his peers, the risk to public order due to this popular appeal and political intrigues."